Menu

 Our approach to SEND: known, understood and supported

-Hello, I’m Mr Sheppard, Deputy Headteacher and SENCo at Titchfield Primary School.
+Hello, I’m Mr Alan Sheppard, Deputy Headteacher and SENCo at Titchfield Primary School.

 At Titchfield, our approach to SEN is rooted in belonging.
 We want every child to feel known, understood and supported.
 Children do best when they feel safe, valued and included, and when adults understand their strengths, barriers and individual needs.

-Through our STRIVE for 2030 strategy, we are strengthening SEN across the whole school.
+Through our STRIVE for 2030 strategy, we are strengthening SEN across the whole school though our focused SEND STRIVE for 2030.
 Our focus is on early identification, strong classroom practice, careful assessment, and close partnership with families.
 We want pupils with SEND to access the main curriculum alongside their peers wherever possible, with their class teacher leading their learning.
 Where additional or targeted support is needed, we use this carefully to help children build confidence, independence and success.

 If you are concerned about your child